-5

-$$N{\text{INPice}}(T) = \frac{1}{V{\text{d}}} \cdot \left[\ln \left(n{\text{total}} \right) - \ln \left(n{\text{total}} - n{\text{frozen}} \right) \right].$$
+$$N{\text{INPice}}(T) = \frac{1}{V{\text{d}}} \cdot \left[\ln\left(n{\text{total}}\right) - \ln\left(n{\text{total}} - n{\text{frozen}}\right)\right].$$ (1)

-(1)

-Here, $V{\rm d}$ is the volume of each droplet, $n{\rm frozen}$ is the number of droplets that are frozen at temperature T and $n{\rm total}$ is the total number of droplets of each freezing experiment.
-With the aforementioned experimental values for these variables we are typically able to resolve INP concentrations between 2 and 2000 ${\rm mL{ice}}^{-1}$.
+Here, V_d is the volume of each droplet, n{frozen} is the number of droplets that are frozen at temperature T, and n{total} is the total number of droplets of each freezing experiment.
+With the aforementioned experimental values for these variables we are typically able to resolve INP concentrations between 2 and $2000 \text{ mL}{ice}^{-1}$.

 Due to the nature of the experiment, droplets freeze in a different temperature range, leading to a slightly inconsistent data set.
 This means that while some samples have measurement data at a warm temperature, others will not.
-When we calculate average concentrations etc., we set the concentration of those non-active samples to zero, knowing that the actual concentrations is somewhere between zero and the lowest resolvable concentration (2 per mL{ice}).
+When we calculate average concentrations, for example, we set the concentration of those non-active samples to zero, knowing that the actual concentration is somewhere between zero and the lowest resolvable concentration (2 per milliliter of ice).
 The same issue arises at lower temperatures.
 For some samples all droplets are frozen before reaching a certain temperature.
-In those cases the concentration was set to the highest resolvable concentration (2000 per mL{ice}).
+In those cases the concentration was set to the highest resolvable concentration (2000 per milliliter of ice).
 It should be noted that for some cases the real INP concentration might actually be substantially higher due to the exponential behavior in ice nucleation.
-The presented average concentrations (section 3) should therefore be considered as a lower estimate.
+The presented average concentrations (Sect.
+3) should therefore be considered a lower estimate.

-2.7 Scanning Electron Microscopy
+2.7 Scanning electron microscopy

-We selected three individual samples (years: 1977, 1680 and 1630) to be analyzed with scanning electron microscopy (SEM) to gain information about the chemical signature of deposited aerosol particles.
+We selected three individual samples (years: 1977, 1680, and 1630) to be analyzed with scanning electron microscopy (SEM) to gain information about the chemical signature of deposited aerosol particles.
 The 1977 sample was selected exemplarily as an active modern-era sample.
-The 1680 sample was chosen for its average INP concentration at $-25\,^{\circ}$ C, as well as being in the middle of the time series.
+The 1680 sample was chosen for its average INP concentration at -25 °C, as well as being in the middle of the time series.
 The 1630 sample was analyzed with SEM, because it had an extraordinarily high INP activity at comparably warm temperatures.

-By use of a Quanta 200 FEG Environmental scanning electron microscope equipped with an EDAX Genesis energy dispersive X-ray microanalysis system (EDX) the elemental composition of individual aerosol particles as well as a rough size-distribution can be determined.
+By use of a Quanta 200 FEG environmental scanning electron microscope equipped with an EDAX Genesis energydispersive X-ray microanalysis system (EDX), the elemental composition of individual aerosol particles as well as a rough size distribution can be determined.

-For this purpose, the samples were melted and subsequently filtered using a $25 \,\mathrm{mm}$ Nucleopore membrane filter with $0.4 \,\mu\mathrm{m}$ pore size and a filter flask at vacuum provided by a water jet.
-The area of filtration was about $5 \,\mathrm{cm}^2$, ensuring that particles were concentrated on a relatively small area, which is advantageous to the SEM analysis.
+For this purpose, the samples were melted and subsequently filtered using a 25 mm Nuclepore membrane filter with 0.4 μ m pore size and a filter flask at vacuum provided by a water jet.
+The area of filtration was about 5 cm2, ensuring that particles were concentrated on a relatively small area, which is advantageous to the SEM analysis.

-For SEM-EDX analysis on each filter some 100 rectangular fields of about $100 \,\mu m$ x $100 \,\mu m$ in the center of the filter were scanned and for all detected particles the size was determined and an EDX analysis (acceleration voltage: $20 \, kV$, spot size: 4, acquisition time: $10 \, s$, working distance: $10 \, mm$) was performed.
-Using this procedure, particles down to approximately $250 \, nm$ were detected.
+For SEM-EDX analysis on each filter some 100 rectangular fields of about $100 \,\mu\text{m} \times 100 \,\mu\text{m}$ in the center of the filter were scanned, and for all detected particles the size was determined and an EDX analysis (acceleration voltage: 20 kV; spot size: 4; acquisition time: 10 s; working distance: 10 mm) was performed.
+Using this procedure, particles down to approximately 250 nm were detected.
 Smaller particles will often be overlooked.
 This is also true for larger carbonaceous particles, because of their poor contrast on the polycarbonate filter.